ReactiveX/RxGo/README.md

 Reactive Extensions for the Go Language

 ## Contributions
 We have seen a few eager pull requests coming in, and they are so much appreciated.
-However, before you work on a feature or fix a bug and send a PR, always *open an issue or see if it's already been opened and discussed*.
-This way decisions are arrived collaboratively and you know your feature is aligned to the project's direction.
+However, before you work on a feature or fix a bug and send a PR, please *open an issue or see if it's already been opened and discussed*.
+This way decisions are arrived collaboratively and you know your feature is aligned to the project's direction and your contribution will be merged pretty quickly.
 Please see [contributions](wiki/Contributions) for more info.

 ## Getting Started
 [ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with observable streams.
 This is a ReactiveX API for the Go language.